Flash717/pomodoroFocus/README.md

-# pomodoroFocus
+# Pomodoro Focus
-iOS Pomodoro app
+Pomodoro app for iOS.

+Copyright by Florian Knaus